 Creating Content And Optimising Your Pages

-By incorporating keywords from your research into your content you begin to tell a story to the search engine, but watch out!
-You are not writing for the search engine, you are writing for real people.
+By incorporating keywords from your research into your professional blog content, you begin to tell a story to the search engine, but watch out!
+You are not writing for the search engine; you are writing for real people.

 You can always tell when content has been written purely for search engines because it is stilted and devoid of emotion.
 Write with your reader in mind and try to answer the questions they might have for you.
-In that way, your content will flow naturally, and sentences will not have to be manufactured to cram in your keywords.
+Your content will flow naturally, and you don't have to manufacture sentences to cram in your keywords.

-The way I like to write is to picture a particular customer of mine and compose the article as if I was informing them of the subject, talking one to one.
-Don't think about writing for a broad audience, just focus on the one person you have in your mind's eye, and your words will flow smoothly.
+I like to write to picture a particular customer of mine and compose the article as if I was informing them of the subject, talking one to one.
+Don't think about writing for a broad audience; focus on the one person you have in your mind's eye, and your words will flow smoothly.

 When considering pages as a whole, keep in mind that search engines can only understand written text.
-Video, flash and audio files are all unable to be "read" by search engines.
-The inability of search engines to spider this content is why it is a good idea to offer full transcripts as well as the video itself on the page.
+Video, flash and audio files cannot be "read" by search engines.
+The inability of search engines to spider this content is why it is a good idea to offer full transcripts and the video itself on the page.

-There are five different areas of each page that you need to pay attention to and "optimise."
+You need to pay attention to five different areas of each page and "optimise."
 There is an explanation for each element, and then I will give you an example at the end to show you how they all come together as a whole.

 Page Title Tags

 Your page title is a significant indicator to a search engine of your page content.
 Be creative when writing page titles and strive to pique the reader's interest.
-When faced with a wall of text from which to make a selection in the search results it is the most compelling titles and descriptions that gain the most click-throughs.
+The most compelling titles and descriptions gain the most click-throughs when faced with a wall of text from which to select in the search results.

-Always include a heading one on your page and this heading should duplicate or reflect your browser page title so that you are consistent in informing the search engine what your page is all about.
-Then you should use headings to break up your page and introduce white space and make your text easily scanned.
+Always include a heading on your page, and this heading should duplicate or reflect your browser page title so that you are consistent in informing the search engine what your page is all about.
+Then you should use headings to break up your page, introduce white space, and make your text quickly scanned.